 The following documents have to be received along with the application form and an application fee:

-- Bachelor and /Master's Degree, transcripts and certificates duly attested by the UAE Ministry of Higher Education and Scientific Research, and from the University where the certificate is issued, - Copy of student's passport (valid for at least 6 months), - 3.
-Evidence of adequate funds or sponsorship, - 4.
-Standard form indicating that the applicant will abide by the Abu Dhabi University rules and regulations.
+- Attested Bachelor and Master's Degree, transcripts and certificates from the country where the certificate is issued. - 2.
+Copy of student's passport (valid for at least 6 months),

 Doctorate Entry Requirements: